 CIMS Approach to Implementing Clinical Systems

-CIMS advocates the gradual implementation of clinical systems rather than ‘big-bang’.
+CIMS advocates the gradual implementation of clinical systems rather than a ‘big-bang’ approach.
 All implementations support the requirements of the national agenda as well as meeting local needs.
 Splitting large projects into smaller discrete components allows better control of risk and financial management of the overall project.

 Moving from single PCs to Departments and finally to Trust-wide, in an incremental process, allows large and complex systems to be developed from the bottom-up rather than top-down.
 Information requirements can be reassessed and systems modified throughout the process.
 With this approach, users can more easily monitor project progress and control resources.

 Projects are defined in this way in order to:

 - avoid the risks associated with big-bang implementations

 - implement according to the Trust’s time scales and available funds

 - allow reassessment of requirements at the start of each stage

 In our experience, the foundations of a successful clinical information system are:

 - those collecting or entering the data must benefit directly or indirectly